bashtools/mokctl/docs/package.md

 >
 >   Only use `return X`, which is better practice anyway, but not as easy as `exit`.
 On the final `return X`,  when script execution ends, `X` will be the final exit code of the script.
 >
+> * Start testing very early on in the project.
+>
+>   Writing tests once the code is written is HARD.
+Already I have had to change the program to make testing work well.
+Imagine how hard it would be if it was a thousand lines long.
+[Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), TDD, is probably the way to go and I will be using TDD for any more functions I write.
+TDD also helps to keep functions small and single-purpose.
+>
 > * Use the following code to ensure `main()` is only called when run from the command line.
 I put it at the end of the source code, and have `main()` close to the top as that's what drives the whole program and is the first function I would like to see when looking at the code.
 >
 > ```bash